 The inhabitants of Oberammergau are said to have put on a Passion Play (Passionsspiele) since 1634.
-One year earlier, the residents made the pledge to do so regularly, if God spared them from the devastating Bubonic Plague that was ravaging the area.
+One year earlier, Oberammergau’s residents made the pledge to stage a play regularly, if God spared Oberammergau from additional bubonic plague deaths.

 What makes Oberammergau’s Passion Play remarkable is that almost half of the city’s 5,000-strong population participates in the production.
 From actors and musicians to directors and vocalists, Oberammergau residents fill all the roles.
 In the year or so leading up to the play, male actors are required to grow out their hair and their beards; as a result, you can speculate about who is and isn’t participating in the play based upon how cleanly shaven they are.